 Recognising and addressing Fatigue and ‘Burnout’

-The concept of burnout is evolving in the time of Covid-19 with many of us managing a new remote working environment, juggling home responsibilities, and preparing for the new academic year whilst finding ourselves surrounded by social media pressure to make use of our time at home to bake the perfect sourdough and finish that first novel.
+The concept of burnout is evolving in the time of Covid-19 with many of us managing a new remote working environment and juggling home responsibilities whilst finding ourselves surrounded by social media pressure to make use of our time at home to bake the perfect sourdough and finish that first novel.

 In these strange times with ever changing guidance, it is easy to start to experience decision fatigue with everyday activities requiring additional assessment e.g. am I structuring my work day effectively?
-Should I go to the high street for the kid’s start of school supplies?
+How do I keep the kids occupied or manage home-schooling?
 When will it be quieter for me to do the food shop?

 |What is burnout?||